Previous Post: Base Camp Bariloche and the Hiking Trails Of Northern Patagonia

 I set off at about 11:15, having taken out my trekking poles and set up my Spot Connect GPS tracker so my wife could follow along as I did my walk in the park!
 Keen to do some walking, I headed for choice #1 – the trail up the Van Titter Valley.
 In the image below the trailhead sign is barely visible on the far side of the parking lot.

-Since 2016 hikers need to book a space at the refugio if they plan on sleeping there overnight.
-This is true even if you are going to tent.
-I had made my reservation at the Park Info Centre in Bariloche a couple of days before and had a voucher to show at the registration desk at the refugio when I arrived.
+Since 2016 hikers need to book a space at the Refugio if they plan on sleeping there overnight.
+This is true even if you are going to put up a tent.
+I had made my reservation at the Park Info Centre in Bariloche a couple of days before and had a voucher to show at the registration desk at the Refugio when I arrived.
 Frey is the only hut which requires pre-book.
 Given its easy accessibility, the hut, which sleeps 35, is the busiest of the CAB mountain huts.
 See here for the 2017 price list.

 When I came to the junction of the two trails, the second section of the walk began.
 It is a very pleasant walk up the Van Titter valley with its many mature trees and the arroyo or stream flowing down.